We already covered the first great "weaning" I had to do with benzos (Xanax, Ativan, Valium) at our CBD for benzo withdrawal article.

 More importantly, CBD directly bolsters the endocannabinoid system which is involved across the entire anxiety circuit...not just serotonin.

-A great study on CBD and public speaking reflected this change in stress response:
+A great study on CBD and public speaking for people with social anxiety reflected this change in stress response:

 Pretreatment with CBD significantly reduced anxiety, cognitive impairment and discomfort in their speech performance, and significantly decreased alert in their anticipatory speech

-It even reduce the physiological responses (heart rate, blood pressure, skin conductance) to stress:
+It even reduces the physiological responses (heart rate, blood pressure, skin conductance) to stress:

 this result suggests that CBD also protects the patients from their subjective physiological abnormalities induced by the SPST